Community Housing Services NAICS 624221, 624229

 Recent Developments

-• Community housing service industry employment and wages for nonsupervisory employees increased slightly during the first month of 2025, according to the US Bureau of Labor Statistics.
-Community housing services industry sales are forecast to grow at a 5.2% compounded annual rate from 2024 to 2028, faster than the growth of the overall economy.
+- Community housing service industry employment increased slightly and average wages for nonsupervisory employees decreased slightly during the first five months of 2025, according to the US Bureau of Labor Statistics.
+Community housing services industry sales are forecast to grow at a 4.94% compounded annual rate from 2025 to 2029, faster than the growth of the overall economy.

 Industry Revenue